-Dinner.
-Seventy plus members enjoyed a two-course meal at the
+Annual Dinner.
+Seventy plus members enjoyed a two-course meal at

-to fill the void I arranged a few outings and activities.
-The
+continues, and to fill the void I arranged a few outings and

-first was a tour of the Royal Opera House.
-A guide took us
+activities.
+The first was a tour of the Royal Opera House.
+A

-programme and I am grateful to Janis Owen, Mike Jennings and
+popular television programme and I am grateful to Janis Owen,

-Gill Reeves who took on the roles of panelists.
-This was an
+Mike Jennings and Gill Reeves who took on the roles of panelists.

-evening of light-hearted nose-growing and I was pleased to
+This was an evening of light-hearted nose-growing and I was

 enjoyed a mainly dry four days in Llandrindod Wells, Wales.
 In